JeCheeseSmith/Clash-of-ppdb-s/documentation/database/textual.md

 Transfer move from a settlement/transfer towards another settlement/transfer.
 Transfers can be captured/intercepted by other transfers.

 As should be clear, a transfer also contains a package.
+A transfer is owned by a player.

 ### Clan